rant-lang/reference/src/stdlib/conversion.md

 ```
 &rarr; `int | empty`

-Attempts to convert `value` to an `int` value and returns the reuslt.
+Attempts to convert `value` to an `int` value and returns the result.
 If the conversion fails, returns `empty` value.

 ### Parameters